Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 Solana's security model also diverges from many proof-of-stake chains in one critical aspect: **slashing is not implemented today**.
 Validators don't currently lose stake for misbehavior like double-signing or extended downtime, though proposals to add slashing are being explored.
 The current design reflects a stance that slashing introduces complexity, potential for accidental losses due to operational mistakes, and doesn't fundamentally prevent determined attacks by sophisticated adversaries willing to accept the stake loss as a cost of attack.

 Without slashing, Solana relies on **reputational incentives** and **opportunity cost** to maintain validator honesty.
 A validator attempting to attack the network risks losing future delegation and fee revenue, plus any investments in hardware and reputation.
 Whether this proves sufficient long-term remains an open question, as many chains consider slashing essential to crypto-economic security.

-As discussed earlier, upcoming protocol improvements like Alpenglow aim to address these economic barriers by dramatically cutting vote fees.
+The upcoming Alpenglow upgrade's dramatic reduction in vote fees may strengthen this model by making honest validation more economically viable for smaller operators, potentially improving decentralization without requiring slashing penalties.

 ### Governance and Upgrade Mechanisms